MishchenkoYuriy/MusicFlow/README.md

 - You can have a track saved in the different playlists.

 ## How does it find music?
 Exploring the Search Engine
 The main problem is to find specific albums and tracks from the dirty YouTube videos.
-The first step to do that is to provide a threshold (`BREAKPOINT_MS` variable in the `.env` file).
+The first step to do that is to provide a threshold (`THRESHOLD_MS` variable in the `.env` file).
 Videos with a duration less than the threshold will be searched as tracks, and those greater than or equal to the threshold will be searched as albums.<br>
-For example, if you set `BREAKPOINT_MS=720000`, a video that lasts for 11:59 will be recognised as a track.
+For example, if you set `THRESHOLD_MS=720000`, a video that lasts for 11:59 will be recognised as a track.

 ### Searching tracks
 1. If the video belongs to a [topic channel](https://support.google.com/youtube/answer/7636475?hl=en#zippy=%2Chow-does-youtube-decide-when-to-auto-generate-a-topic-channel-for-an-artist) (` - Topic` in the channel name), the title is probably a track name and the channel name (without ` - Topic`) is the name of an artist.
 The engine will use Spotify syntax as the strictest search:<br>